gchq/Palisade-services/audit-service/README.md

 | attributes          | attributes        |
 | leafResourceId      | error             |

+*The token value come from the headers of the Kafka message that the service receives.
+This links the audit message to the original request that was made.

 If an error has occurred during a request/read then an AuditErrorMessage will be consumed from the `error` Kafka topic.
+This type of message can be sent from any of the Palisade services (e.g user-service or policy-service).

 If the request/read was successful then an AuditSuccessMessage will be consumed from the `success` Kafka topic.
+This type of message can only be sent from either the `filtered-resource-service` or the `data-service`.

 ## Kafka Interface